dls-cipher/bts-workers/worker-website.md

 ### **1/4 3 Months General Roadmap**

 - Finishing 2/3 native dApps pages
-- Moving/Setting up emails to new server
+- Moving/Setting up emails to the new server
-- Truly decentralized hosting solution for bitshares.org
+- Innovative hosting solution for bitshares.org (see ref. document #worker-website-hosting)
 - Purchase/Deploy of SINGLE Premium SSL Certificate for bitshares.org
 - Enabling status.bitshares.org as monitoring service for the nodes listed in wallet.bitshares.org
 - Achieving double "A" Score on GTMetrix (Google PageSpeed and YahooSlow) for bitshares.org